Applying for Aid

 Your earnings should be a reasonable estimate; do not overestimate them.
 Always use the net figure after taxes.
-Incoming medical students will be expected to contribute at least $1,500 for the first year.

 In the early part of the coming year, a budget guideline is determined for all incoming and registered students.
 The school considers costs for tuition, required fees and insurance, lodging, food and modest personal expenses based on full-time enrollment.
 These budgets should be ample to cover students’ needs.

 All medical students are required to be covered by an adequate hospitalization plan.
 You are responsible for evaluating the student health plan to be sure it meets your needs.
 If it does not, you must enroll in a healthcare plan that provides adequate hospitalization coverage.